alonshavit/slingshot/README.md

     29.7.19 - 19.8.19
    </td>
    <td>
 Funding - will enable lead protocol partners (LPPs) to create recurring token contributions to the teams of their choice with the option of filing a dispute in the case of misbehavior by a team.
-The dispute claim will be concluded by a vote on the Experts gild.
+The dispute claim will be concluded by a vote on the Experts guild.

    </td>